-The full-text overview is a rich HTML content block displayed to participants as the first step of onboarding, before any questions.
+The full-text overview is the participant-facing Study Overview / Consent Document shown as the first step of onboarding, before any questions.
 It’s designed for informed consent language, study descriptions, and data usage policies.

 How It Works

-- When a participant opens a quest with a configured overview, they see the HTML content rendered in a styled container
+- When a participant opens a quest with a configured overview, they see the content rendered before any onboarding questions

 - Below the content is a mandatory acknowledgment checkbox: “I have read and understand the information above”